 Seismic stations record the vibration of the ground that is given by the superposition of multiple sources.
 The definition of seismic noise varies based on the target of each specific study.
-Since most of the seismic networks are ereated established to detect seismic events (i.e., earthquakes, volcanic activities, quarry blasts, nuclear explosions and so on, and nuclear explosions) all other vibrations are considered referred to as (ambient) noise.
-On the other hand, noise can be used ambient noise itself has been object of specific studies (e.g., for the characterization of layers of the earth (Shapiro et al., 2005), Moon (Larose et al., 2005), and Mars (Schimmel et al., 2021)).
-Noises can also be sub-categorized based on their source such as; i) seismic recorder (Ringler and Hutt, 2010), ii) temperature changes (Doody et al., 2018)(Stutzmann et al., 2000; Doody et al., 2018), iii) ocean and sea waves (Webb, 1998; McNamara and Buland, 2004; Bonnefoy-Claudet et al., 2006; Cauzzi and Clinton, 2013; D'Alessandro et al., 2021; Anthony et al., 2022), iv) gravity-gradient noise (Harms et al., 2009), v) wind (Mucciarelli et al.,

-2005; Bonnefoy-Claudet et al., 2006; D'Alessandro et al., 2021; Anthony et al., 2022), v) anthropie-vi) human activities (Mc-Namara and Buland, 2004; Bonnefoy-Claudet et al., 2006; Cauzzi and Clinton, 2013; Vassallo et al., 2019; D'Alessandro et al., 2021; Anthony et al., 2022) (Figure 1).
-This work is focused on the study of the background seismic noise levels.
+Since most of the seismic networks are created to detect seismic events, earthquakes, volcanic activities, quarry blasts, nuclear explosions and so on, all other vibrations are considered as

+- 20 (ambient) noise.
+On the other hand, noise can be used for the characterization of layers of the earth (Shapiro et al., 2005).
+Noises can also be sub-categorized based on their source such as; i) seismic recorder (Ringler and Hutt, 2010), ii) temperature changes (Doody et al., 2018), iii) ocean & sea waves (Webb, 1998; McNamara and Buland, 2004; Bonnefoy-Claudet et al., 2006; Cauzzi and Clinton, 2013; D'Alessandro et al., 2021; Anthony et al., 2021), iv) wind (Mucciarelli et al., 2005; Bonnefoy-Claudet et al., 2006; D'Alessandro et al., 2021; Anthony et al., 2021), v) anthropic activities (McNamara and Buland, 2004; - 25 Bonnefoy-Claudet et al., 2006; Cauzzi and Clinton, 2013; Vassallo et al., 2019; D'Alessandro et al., 2021; Anthony et al., 2021) (Figure 1).

-30 The level of noise affects the quality of the seismic signals, hence the ability to detect seismic events.
-To be able to monitor the seismic sources, seismic networks need to have require knowledge about the noise content of the networks.
+The level of noise affects the quality of the seismic signals, hence the ability to detect seismic events.
+To be able to monitor the seismic sources, seismic networks need to have knowledge about the noise content of the networks.
 To characterize the noise at a given station, the frequency content of the noise is calculated via power spectrum density (PSD).
-The abovementioned noise sources can be seen in different frequency bands of the PSD (D'Alessandro et al., 2021).
-Various models are have been created to interpret the noise levels.
+The above-mentioned noise sources can be seen in different frequency bands of the PSD (D'Alessandro et al., 2021).
+Various models are created to interpret the noise levels.
 The model of Peterson (1993) is widely used to define the lower and upper bounds of the recorded noise as a baseline.
-In that study, low (New Low Noise Model, NLNM) and high upper (New High Noise Model, NHNM) levels of noise models are bounds of the recorded noise as a baseline, developed using a worldwide catalogue from a wide variety of seismic stations.
-Cauzzi and Clinton (2013) developed the accelerometer low-noise (ALNM) and high-noise (AHNM) models using accelerometric data from the Swiss Seismological Service (Clinton et al., 2011) and very broad-band along with accelerometric data from Southern California Seismic Network (California Institute of Technology and United States Geological Survey Pasadena, 1926).
-The ALNM-AHNM is computed as the lower boundary of 5-percentile PSD amplitudes observed on rock sites while the AHNM along is computed as a particular combination of accelerometric sensors with a given gain and response with dataloggers.
-In ALNM, instrument and data logger noise are dominant at all frequencies, whereas in AHNM, urban noise, microseismic activities, and data logger systems dominate the short periods, mid-range periods, and long periods, respectively.
+In that study, low (New Low Noise Model, NLNM) and high (New High Noise Model, NHNM) levels of noise models are developed using a worldwide catalogue from a wide variety of seismic stations.
+Cauzzi and Clinton (2013) developed the accelerometer low-noise (ALNM) and high-noise (AHNM) models using accelerometric data from the Swiss Seismological Service (Clinton et al., 2011) and very broad-band along with accelerometric data from Southern California

+- 35 Seismological Service (Clinton et al., 2011) and very broad-band along with accelerometric data from Southern California Seismic Network (California Institute of Technology and United States Geological Survey Pasadena, 1926).
+The ALNM is computed as the lower boundary of 5-percentile PSD amplitudes observed on rock sites while the AHNM is computed as a particular combination of accelerometric sensors with a given gain and response with dataloggers.
+In ALNM, instrument and data logger noise are dominant at all frequencies, whereas in AHNM, urban noise, microseismic activities, and data logger - 40 systems dominate the short periods, mid-range periods, and long periods, respectively.
 This model is widely used as the baseline model for strong motion sensors (Ringler et al., 2015, 2020).